Katy Mullin

 Profile

-I started work at Leeds in September 2003, after completing my doctorate in James Joyce at Oxford University.
-Before Leeds, I taught at the University of Chichester, at Cambridge, and at Oxford.
+I joined the University of Leeds in September 2003, after completing my doctorate in James Joyce at Oxford University.
+Before Leeds, I taught at the University of Chichester, at Cambridge University, and at Oxford University.
 Between 2001 and 2003, I held a research fellowship at Fitzwilliam College, Cambridge.

 Responsibilities